Simple System tutorial

 Importing the SpineOpt database template

-• Download the SpineOpt database template and the basic SpineOpt model (right click on the links, then select Save link as...)
+• Download the SpineOpt database template (right click on the link, then select Save link as...)

 image